Public library services for Canadians with print disabilities

 • Legere Reader (software for Android)

-• AMIS (software for laptop and desktop computers)
+• Thorium Reader (software for Windows and Mac computers)

 Victor Reader Stratus